Just as your body physically prepares for death, you must prepare emotionally and mentally also.

 General weakness is also very common as you approach death.
 It is not unusual to need additional assistance walking, bathing, and using the toilet.
 Eventually, you may need help turning over in bed.

 Medical equipment such as a wheelchair, walker, and hospital bed can be very helpful at this time.
-This equipment can be rented from a medical supply company or provided by a hospice program.
+This equipment can be rented from a medical supply company or provided by a hospice palliative care program.

 The kidneys often gradually stop producing urine as death nears.
 As a result, your urine will become dark brown or dark red.
 Also, the amount of urine produced by the kidneys decreases.